 The Carbon Fee will increase energy costs at the consumer level, but the equal-per-person Carbon Dividend will allow 58 percent of American households to break even or come out ahead.
 Extra cash every month will help those households, if they choose, to make climate-friendly investments that will put them even further ahead as the Carbon Dividend increases.

-- The Economic Effect of a Carbon Tax
+- The Economic Impacts of Pricing Carbon

 - Household Energy Costs

-- The Carbon Fee and Farmers
+- Agriculture & The Carbon Fee

 REMI Results and Figures